nareshk-gs/pitch-demo/PITCHME.md

 java -jar wiremock-standalone-2.6.0.jar
 ```
 - Just a jar and a bunch of JSONs |
 - That's it!
-(No Gradle, No Maven, No artifactory, No coding, No problem!) |
+(No Gradle, No Maven, No artifactory) |
 - Optionally use Java |

 #HSLIDE